A Blind Source Separation Framework to Monitor Sectoral Power Demand from Grid-Scale Load Measurements: Introduction

 \subsection{Objectives of the Work}

 In this work, we demonstrate that, despite the absence of actual measurements, it is possible to monitor the hourly consumption of the residential, commercial and industrial sectors in real-time from the aggregate open-access TSO load measurements, by applying signal separation techniques.
+The signal separation framework we propose enables both the extraction of sector-specific daily load profiles and the nowcasting of daily or monthly sectoral consumption.
 We formulate this unsupervised load disaggregation task as a \textit{blind} source separation (BSS) problem, showing that the incorporation of sector-level information usually available -- such as annual demand and monthly consumption proxies -- as boundary conditions allows to identify characteristic sectors' load profiles and obtain an accurate sector-wise disaggregation.
 The BSS problem is formalized as a constrained variant of non-negative matrix factorization (NMF) \cite{lee_learning_1999}, which is termed linearly-constrained non-negative matrix factorization (LCNMF), and solved using a modified version of the multiplicative updates algorithm \cite{lee_algorithms_2000}.
 We apply this method to Italian national load data from 2021-2022 and show that the identified sector profiles for this period allow to accurately disaggregate in real-time new load curves for which no sector-level information is available, using 2023 data for validation.